arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/the-things-network/the-things-network.md

 **Note**: The Frequency Plan used in Australia by **The Things Network** is **"Australia 915-928 MHz, FSB 2 (used by TTN)"**.
-The other plans are included in the list for LoRaWAN deployments using other LoRaWAN radio networks.
+The other plans are included in the list for LoRa®-based network deployments using other compatible radio networks.

 ![Second step of registering device](assets/WAN1310_T6_IMG06_02.png)